Okan1991/welldata-surveyapp-reproduction/README.md

 - `/app2` - Alternative React application with Chakra UI
 - `/welldata` - WellData application for managing health data in a SOLID pod
 - `/scripts` - Utility scripts for managing client registrations and authentication
-- `/docs` - Detailed documentation about components and implementation

 ## Setup